sgago/algomon/study.md

         7
 ```
 Notice that 3 is to the left of 8 because 3 < 8.
 Similarily, 14 is to the right of 10.
+Note that the in-order traversal of the tree visits the nodes in monotonically increasing order.

 ### Balanced and unbalanced binary trees
 Unbalanced trees are have a search time of N. The start to look more like a list than a tree.